Planning on Treading a Career in Management Consulting?

 Knowing the right questions and how to ask it are another critical component of a good management consultant.
 This might even imply paving way for certain information not yet laid out by pointing towards it.

-This kind of capability only implies that you are ahead of the game and is getting a full picture about the problem at hand.
+This kind of capability only implies that you are ahead of the game and is getting a full picture of the problem at hand.

 Essentially, in this kind of business, asking is but just a part of the game.